TY-Cheng/LoG-IV/docs/data.md

 - `iv_method=black_forward_bisection_zero_rate_zero_dividend`.

 This table is frozen as `data_v1`.
-It is suitable for Protocol A development and first credible benchmark runs, but not yet for market-cycle temporal claims.
+It is suitable for Protocol A development and first multi-seed benchmark runs, but not yet for market-cycle temporal claims.

 ## Data Version Ladder